itsmhmiri/IrisClassification/README.md

 -   This project is inspired by the need for well-structured, introductory machine learning projects.
 -   Special thanks to Ronald Fisher for the timeless Iris dataset that has educated generations of data scientists.

----
-*This README was updated by the Gemini CLI Agent.*